 Earn revenue from your podcast

-When you embed the Switcher Player, you can easily monetize your multi-camera video podcast by enabling Gated Content for one-time purchases (think, “ticketed live shows”) or creating subscriptions for your most supporters (think, “bonus content”).
+When you embed the Switcher video player, you can easily monetize your multi-camera video podcast by enabling Gated Content for one-time purchases (think, “ticketed live shows”) or creating subscriptions for your most supporters (think, “bonus content”).
 You can even sell merch right in your video player.
 It’s the ideal end-to-end solution for video podcasters, and your production grows with you.

 The best iOs app for Livestreams and Video.
 Start for free.

-Creating your video podcast
+Start creating your video podcast today

 Now that you know the video podcast equipment and software that you need, it’s time to get started producing the thing!
-Start your free 14-day trial of Switcher Studio to create your first multi-camera video podcast, and make sure to subscribe to our blog for more tips and tricks about video podcast creation, growth, and monetization!
+Start your free 14-day trial of Switcher to create your first multi-camera video podcast, and make sure to subscribe to our blog for more tips and tricks about video podcast creation, growth, and monetization!

 Subscribe to the blog